ep390/ep390/website/app/modules/ethics/page.md

 ---
-title: Ethical Implications of Generative AI
+title: Ethical Impacts of Generative AI
 ---

+The boom in Generative AI technologies do not come without problems and ethical implications.
+Below is an incomplete list current issues and example surrounding generative AI with ethical implications.
+More issues are likely to emerge in the future.

+What is missing from this list?

 ## Energy and Water